hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 ### Pros ✅

-* we can announce multiple courses at the same time <!-- .element: class="fragment fade-in-then-semi-out" -->
+* we can announce multiple courses at the same time. <!-- .element: class="fragment fade-in-then-semi-out" -->

 ### Cons ❌

-* we can't return a value directly <!-- .element: class="fragment fade-in-then-semi-out" -->
+* we can't return a value directly; <!-- .element: class="fragment fade-in-then-semi-out" -->
-* unit-of-work and mechanism to run it are one and the same <!-- .element: class="fragment fade-in-then-semi-out" -->
+* unit-of-work and mechanism to run it are one and the same. <!-- .element: class="fragment fade-in-then-semi-out" -->

 note: